ldjennings/RBE502Quadrotor/502 Controller.md

 So we can write the full control law for z as follows:
 $$U_1(t) = (\ddot z+g + \lambda(\dot z_d-\dot z))\frac m{\cos\left(\phi \right)\,\cos\left(\theta \right)}  +k_D\,\frac {s(t)}{|s(t)| +\delta}$$

-The other terms can be similarly solved for:
+The other terms can be similarly solved for.
+Note that because I am controlling $\omega$, the euler angles are in reference to the body fixed frame, which will be denoted with a $_b$ notation.

+Goal for tonight:
+- [ ] Calculate other three U's
+- [ ] If I finish that, get the force conversion figured out

+PROBLEM IS THAT NOTES DID NOT INCLUDE ACCELERATIONS FROM PREVIOUS FRAMES, MULTIPLY BY ADJOINT FROM PREVIOUS FRAME (FIRST WOULD BE MO1).

+$$\dot T^{-1}\omega + T^{-1}\dot\omega$$